JimSeker/saveData/README.md

 <b>fileSystemDemo</b> shows how to read/write to local private and public directory.
 The external has been removed, since it won't work in API 30 (see legacy).
 A new example will be needed for the sdcard, when I can find documentation that actually works (I looking at you google/android, poor documentation).

+<b>fileSystemMediaStoreDemo</b> show you how to access the DCIM and pictures directory (easily changes to video).
+This allows you to access the media on the SDcard, but any other file types.

 <b>sqliteDBDemo</b> an SupportSQLiteDatabase is created and used.
 The data is displayed via a recyclerview.
 While the code has
  insert, update, delete, and query.
 Only the query and insert methods are called by this example.